midtown-ai/glossary/glossary/k.md

  See also [K], ...

-# K-Nearest Neighbor
+# K-Nearest Neighbors Algorithm

-# KNN
+# KNN Algorithm

  KNN can be used for both [classification] and regression predictive problems.
 However, it is more widely used in classification problems in the industry.
 It is commonly used for its easy of interpretation and low calculation time.
-In the example below, K=3 and given that the 3 nearest neighbor are in the same class, we are fairly confident, the new [sample] is in the same class.
+In the example below, K=3 and given that the 3 nearest neighbors are in the same class, we are fairly confident, the new [sample] is in the same class.

  ![]( {{site.assets}}/k/k_nearest_neighbor.png ){: width="100%"}